April 29th, 2014 |

 Leaders often describe their organization as “agile,” “nimble,” “responsive.”

-But if an organization’s culture is the sum of its behavior, few of your employees are lively and quick.
+But if an organization’s culture is the sum of its behavior, few of your employees are as lively and quick as you would want them to be.

-Study after study shows that overweight workers cost themselves, their colleagues and their organizations plenty:
+Study after study shows that overweight workers cost themselves, their colleagues, and their organization plenty, here are just three examples of how obesity is affecting the workplace:

 It’s true that CEOs lose their jobs every year because they failed to hold their employees accountable to the performance expectations of boards and shareholders.